-I’m a big (OK, huge!) fan of developing a positive thinking habit, like a daily Top Five list.
+I’m a big (okay, huge!) fan of developing a positive thinking habit, like a daily top five list.
 Every day, write down five positive things.
 I’m not talking about the roof over your head or the nourishing meal on your plate.
 I’m talking about the people, experiences, things, happenings and tools that you’re grateful for each day.

 You discovered and applied for five positions.

 You had a good first interview, and you made your interviewer laugh.